hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_4/writings_prose/199_aryans_and_tamilians.md

-We earnestly entreat the Brahmins of the South not to forget the ideal of India — the production of a universe of Brahmins, pure as purity, good as God Himself: this was at the beginning, says the Mahâbhârata, and so will it be in the end.
+We earnestly entreat the Brahmins of the South not to forget the ideal of India — the production of a universe of Brahmins, pure as purity, good as God Himself: this was at the beginning, says the Mahābhārata, and so will it be in the end.

 Then anyone who claims to be a Brahmin should prove his pretensions,